MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.1.md

 man msfconsole
 ```

-Execute above commands in your Parrot OS Terminal.
+Execute the above commands in your Parrot OS Terminal.

 Let's Introduce Metasploit-Framework !!!

-**Metasploit-Framework** _is the all purpose open-source pentesting framework with all kind of collection of exploits, shellcodes, fuzzing tools, payloads, encoders etc._
+**Metasploit-Framework** _is the all-purpose open-source pen-testing framework with all kind of collection of exploits, shellcodes, fuzzing tools, payloads, encoders, etc._

 Its a complete penetration testing arsenal package.

-There is also a paid pro version available for Metasploit-Framework that comes with lot more features.
+There is also a paid pro version available for Metasploit-Framework that comes with a lot more features.

-Metasploit-framework comes allready installed in Parrot OS, you can run it by 'msfconsole' command using terminal.
+Metasploit-framework comes already installed in Parrot OS, you can run it by 'msfconsole' command using the terminal.

-There is also a GUI flavor of Metasploit-framework called 'armitage' which also comes with Parrot OS, you can run it using 'armitage' command in terminal.
+There is also a GUI flavor of Metasploit-framework called 'Armitage' which also comes with Parrot OS, you can run it using 'armitage' command in terminal.

 **Features of Metasploit-framework**

-1. Its easy to use.
+1. It's easy to use.
-2. It comes with over 2014 exploits include 0 days, 1097 auxilaries, 343 post modules, 566 payloads, etc that are updated on regular basis.
+2. It comes with over 2014 exploits include 0 days, 1097 auxiliaries, 343 post modules, 566 payloads, etc that are updated regularly.
-3. Anyone can develop his own exploits,payloads auxilaries and use it with metasploit easily.
+3. Anyone can develop his exploits, payloads auxiliaries, and use it with metasploit easily.
-4. Provides good interface between target and user.
+4. It provides a good interface between target and user.
-5. It has some shortcuts that are very useful during penetration test.
+5. It has some shortcuts that are very useful during the penetration test.

 **What you can hack with metasploit-framework?**

-Using metaspploit framework you can hack networks, websites, android mobile phones, iOS mobile phone, Linux Systems, Windows System, MAC systems, IOT's and more .
+Using metaspploit framework you can hack networks, websites, android mobile phones, iOS mobile phones, Linux Systems, Windows System, MAC systems, IOT's, and more.
-Its a versatile arsenal in every pentester tool kit.
+It's a versatile arsenal in every pentester tool kit.

 **What is msfvenom?**

 Msfvenom is a combination of Msfpayload and Msfencode, putting both of these tools into a single Framework instance.

 **To know about msfvenom**